matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Encourage ideas from everyone — not just leads or architects.
 - Create space for experimentation (spikes, hack days, retrospectives).

+!!! info "Evidence"

     The _Accelerate_ research identifies culture as a decisive factor in performance: teams with autonomy, trust, and psychological safety deliver faster, fail less, and recover more quickly — proving that empowering people is the most powerful efficiency gain of all.

 ## Lean Thinking for Modern Software Teams